Admitted Student Frequently Asked Questions

 Students who are admitted late are expected to complete all the pre-matriculation requirements within

 30 days from their official acceptance date.
-Contact the Medical Student Education if you have additional questions or concerns.
+Contact Medical Admissions if you have additional questions or concerns.

-- May I receive any sort of waiver or extension for my requirements if I am getting married, buying a house, and/or traveling abroad over the summer?
+- May I receive any sort of waiver or extension for my requirements?

 - How do I complete the Disability Enrollment Form?

 Please ensure you complete all fields--especially designating a beneficiary--on the PDF form prior to uploading it to your OASIS Pre-Matriculation Checklist.
-If
+Please make sure the primary designation equals 100%.

 you do not know where you will live when you move to Burlington, you can indicate your living address as "89 Beaumont Avenue, Given Mailroom, Burlington, VT 05405".
 You will receive a Larner College of Medicine mailbox at this address